 Children spend a significant portion of their childhood in early years settings and primary schools.
-Therefore these spaces should support children’s innate desire to explore, imagine, be curious and play.
+Therefore these spaces should support children’s learning and innate desire to explore, imagine, be curious and play.

-They should be tactile spaces where children can: interact with natural elements like water and mud; take risks; invent games; build cubbies with sticks; observe butterflies, caterpillars and other creatures of the natural world; feel a sense of adventure; and a space to be themselves.
+They should be tactile spaces where children can: interact with natural elements like water and mud; invent games; build cubbies with sticks; observe butterflies, caterpillars and other creatures of the natural world; feel a sense of adventure; experiment with risk-taking and find a space to be themselves.

 To support educators in providing the best learning environment they can, we’ve developed a range of resources below.
 Our educator’s membership launching in October, has a host of tools to optimise your space’s potential and take learning outcomes even further.